areyesce/Data-Engineer-Exercise/README.md

-# Data-Engineer-Exercise
+# MissionWired Data-Engineer-Exercise
-MissionWired Data Engineer Exercise

-Draft documentation describing how a reviewer can run your app locally.
-Be sure to include steps like installing dependencies or other “pre-flight” configurations necessary for your code to run.
+The following documentation describes how to run this app locally.
+First install dependencies, then use terminal to execute python scripts.

 ## Install the following dependencies: